iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/issue.md

 ### Description

-A user story for functionality from a users perspective (user story) or a description of a system requirement in natural language (scenario).
+A user story for functionality from a user's perspective (user story) or a description of a system requirement in natural language (scenario).

 ### Input

-What data goes into the system and what is there source?
+What data goes into the system and what is their source?

 ### Output